 - 1. Professional development workshops - 2.
 Regular evaluation of faculty by their peers (both full-time and adjunct) - 3.
-Systematic and regular curriculum review process - 4.
+Systematic and regular curriculum design and assessment processes - 4.
 Annual program review process for all programs

-Professional Development Workshops: All new BC faculty are participate in the New Faculty Seminar in their first year of teaching, through which they have many opportunities to discuss, share, and learn about effective teaching practices.
-Adjunct faculty have targeted professional development, as well, and are compensated to attend many professional development opportunities available to full-time instructors.
+Professional Development Workshops: In their first year of teaching, all new BC faculty participate in the New Faculty Seminar, which gives them many opportunities to share, discuss, and learn about effective teaching practices.
+Adjunct faculty have targeted professional development as well and are compensated to attend many professional development opportunities available to full-time instructors.

-Faculty are also encouraged and compensated for their participation as mentors in our Summer Bridge program, which is designed to help students enter the path seamlessly.
-Over 100 faculty participating in the Summer Bridge mentorship program in summer 2018, including all new faculty hires per the expectation set at the time of hire.
+For example, faculty are encouraged and compensated for their participation as mentors in our Summer Bridge program, which is designed to help students enter the path seamlessly.
+Over 100 faculty participated in the Summer Bridge mentorship program in summer 2018, including all new faculty hires per the expectation set at the time of hire.
 The Research & Planning (RP) Group conducts the analysis of Summer Bridge on an annual basis.
 The RP Group has reported they have found faculty feel the Summer Bridge experience has improved their own teaching practices.

-Regular Evaluation: Assessment is a part of both full-time and adjunct evaluation processes.
+Regular Evaluation: Both full-time and adjunct faculty complete evaluation processes.

-Curriculum Review Process: The Curriculum Committee reviews every course in a six-year cycle using the systematic curriculum review process described in the Program and Course Approval

-Handbook from the CCCCO's Division of Academic Affairs.
+Curriculum Review Process: The Curriculum Committee reviews every course in a six-year cycle using the systematic curriculum review process described in the Program and Course Approval Handbook from the CCCCO's Division of Academic Affairs.
 This review ensures that course topics are current, that learning outcomes are relevant and appropriate, and that the methods of instruction and evaluation will enable the students to meet the learning outcomes.

-Program Review Process: Our new annual Program Review process includes a requirement that faculty chairs look at all courses that make up a program of study to analyze trends.
+Program Review Process: Our annual Program Review process includes a requirement that faculty chairs look at all courses that make up a program of study to analyze trends.
 For example, a program of study in economics is made up of only two economics courses and the rest are other disciplines.
 In the new Program Review format, the faculty chair in economics must report on all courses that make up the program beyond the discipline-specific courses.